mayors + city leaders

 Participating mayors have leveraged the program to advance critical priorities in their cities.
 Examples include: using data and constituent communications to gain support for a critical infrastructure project, restructuring management systems to reduce critical medical supply shortages, developing a multi-sector collaboration to expand early education services, using rapid prototyping to establish new interventions that reduce energy and fuel consumption, and addressing budgetary shortfalls by streamlining costs across agencies.
 Mayors report that the program has helped them to:

 Build and support high-performing teams

 Increase leadership and management capacity in their city

 Use data to increase transparency, make better decisions, and manage performance

 Effectively innovate by prototyping, implementing quickly, and learning from failure

 Work across silos and break down barriers to collaboration within city hall and across the city

 In-person and virtual sessions, taught by Harvard Business School and Harvard Kennedy School faculty, help mayors and their senior leaders step back from day-to-day responsibilities and focus on their personal leadership and organizational practices within their city.
 Key concepts include leading with and beyond formal authority, building high-performing teams and organizations, motivating change and mobilizing others, negotiation, innovation and experimentation, collaborating across departments and sectors, citizen engagement, and using data and evidence to improve decision-making.

-In addition to core classes, each city commits to improving a key practice over the course of the year.
-To do so, cities take part in deeper programming, support, and team development.
+In addition to core classes, each city will have the opportunity to access deeper programming, support, and resources that help them improve a key practice over the course of the year.
 Senior leaders, working alongside their mayors, play a leading role in this work and are able to draw in additional colleagues to broaden impact.

 Cross-Boundary Collaboration.
 Advancing the city’s ability to work across agencies, jurisdictions, and sectors to solve critical social challenges